Jake DeBrusk Game Preview: Bruins vs. Red Wings

 DeBrusk Season Stats Insights

-- In 6 games this season, DeBrusk has averaged 15:02 on the ice, while putting up a plus-minus rating of +2.

-- DeBrusk has yet to score a goal through six games this year.
+- DeBrusk has scored a goal in one of nine games this season.

-- In two of six games this year, DeBrusk has recorded a point, but he has no games with multiple points.
+- In four of nine games this year, DeBrusk has recorded a point, but he has no games yet with multiple points.

-- DeBrusk has had an assist twice this season in six games played, but did not have multiple assists in either of those games.
+- DeBrusk has an assist in three of nine games this season, but has not recorded two or more in a game so far.

-- The implied probability is 54.5% that DeBrusk goes over his points over/under based on the odds.
+- DeBrusk's odds on his points prop carry an implied probability of 55.6% that he goes over.

-- There is an implied probability of 33.3% of DeBrusk going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, DeBrusk has an implied probability of 33.9% of going over his assist prop bet.

 Sign up for Underdog fantasy today.